softwaresec-labs/LVDAndro/README.md

 # LVDAndro (Labelled Vulnerability Dataset on Android Source Code)

 The dataset can be downloaded from the Dataset directory.
-There are 3 dataset folders and each contains links to dataset stored in a Google Drive.
+There are 3 dataset folders and each contains pdf files with important details and links to dataset stored in a Google Drive.

 Sub-datasets of LVDAndro